 6 books

-As with cued recall scoring, the free recall functions are case sensitive and cannot process missing responses.
+As with cued-recall scoring, the free-recall functions are case sensitive and cannot process missing responses.
 As such, we again recommend converting both the answer key and response columns to lowercase and removing all NA cases before scoring the data.

 Scoring Free recall Data

-With the restructured data and answer key, the prop_correct_free() function can be used to score the free response data.
-This function will compare the answer key to the response column created above, and therefore, each trial of free responses should be analyzed separately.
+With the restructured data and answer key, the prop_correct_free() function can be used to score the free-recall data.
+This function will compare the answer key to the response column created above, and therefore, each trial of free-recall responses should be analyzed separately.

 > free_output <- prop_correct_free(data = DF_long,